Table of Contents

 - No alignment dots for assembling the rod

-- Handle of the rod is not suitable for people with small hands
+- The handle of the rod is not suitable for people with small hands

 - Heavy guides